benrosenberg/bots/README.md

 This bot was not actually created by me at first; it was instead forked from someone else's chessbot.
 However, they hadn't touched it in ages and it had broken with updates to Discord's API.
 I rewrote the bot so that it was compatible with the Discord API rewrite, and added some other features (updating the image instead of re-sending it, using embeds instead of simple image uploads, allowing interactivity with reactions, implementing resignations and draws, etcetera).

 To fix an issue that popped up, I hosted all images of the chessboards on Discord in a burner channel of a private server.
 The issue with this, of course, was that it was slow (really, any Discord-based chessbot probably will be).
 The other main issue with chessbot is that it could only play one game at a time.
-That could probably be fixed without too much pain but I decided that it wasn't really worth it; the bot was kind of a fun project and there already were other, more mainstream, chess bots that had huge databases and stuff, so I decided to just let it go.
+That could probably be fixed without too much pain but I decided that it wasn't really worth it; the bot was kind of a fun project and there already were other, more mainstream, chess bots that had huge databases and stuff, so I decided not to continue working on it.